Family Activities in Nelson

 9. Take a Tour of Pic’s Peanut Butter World

 Pic’s Peanut Butter World is the home of one of New Zealand’s favourite peanut butter brands!
 Learn more about this delicious breakfast spread on a tour of the peanut butter factory.
 Kids can have a go at making their own peanut butter, while the whole family gets to watch the factory in action with conveyor belts whizzing glass jars to be filled with butter made from freshly-roasted peanuts.
-Tours of the factory are free but note that the factory doesn’t operate on Saturdays so Pic’s offers an alternative tour then.
+Tours of the factory are free but note that the factory doesn’t operate on weekends so if you are after your peanut butter fix, you’ll need to plan a week-day visit.
 What’s more, this is an excellent rainy day option, along with the 10 Things to Do in Nelson on a Rainy Day.

 Location: 49 Saxton Road, Stoke, approximately 11km (7 miles) from Nelson city centre.